Academy Member Inducted 2007

 Rates Information

-$400.00 per hour for preparation and conducting the mediation conference.
-There is a two (2) hour minimum charged for all mediations, plus one-half (1/2) hour fee for administration (scheduling, opening file, preparing notice and report).
-Travel rate is $175.00 per hour, if applicable.
-Expenses associatied with the mediation may include such things as airfare, mileage, tolls, parking, lodging and the facility rental fee for mediation conferences held at an outside location.
-Unless otherwise agreed in writing, all charges will be divided equally between the parites and are due upon receipt of the billing statement.
-Parties with common interests and represented by the same counsel (e.g., husband/wife, employer/employee, insured/insurer, owner/driver) shall be billed as one party.
-If a party is not represented by counsel, a $500.00 deposit must be paid at least fourteen (14) days in advance of the mediation by the pro se part(ies).
+Two-party mediations are billed at $200.00 per party, per hour, three-party mediations are billed at $175.00, per hour, per party, four-party mediations are billed at $150.00 per party, per hour.
+Preparation time will also be billed at the same rate.
+There is a two (2) hour minimum fee plus a charge equal to one-half hour as an administrative fee for scheduling, preparation of notices and filing a mediation report.
+The mediator's travel rate, if applicable, is $175.00 per hour.
+Expenses associated with the mediation may include such things as airfare, mileage, tolls, parking, lodging and the facility fees for conducting in person mediation conferences.
+Unless otherwise agreed in writing, all charges will be divided equally between the parties and are due upon receipt of the billing statement.
+To avoid confusion, a "party" is defined as all parties who are represented by the same counsel.
+If a party is not represented by counsel, a $500.00 deposit must be paid at least fourteen (14) days in advance of the mediation conference date by each pro se party.
 Failure to make the deposit will result in cancelation of the mediation.

 It is agreed that I am contracting with the attorneys, the adjusters, and their clients and insureds.
 It shall be the responsiblity of the parties and their counsel to ensure that my charges for conducting the mediation are paid in accordance with these terms.
 Failure of any party, or their counsel, to make timely payment shall subject the parties and their counsel to additional fees, costs and sanctions as the circumstances require.

-It has always been my practice to not charge a cancelation fee.
-Having litigated cases myself for years, I recognize that there are times when cases settle at the 11th hour and the last thing that the attorneys want is a cost expense for an event that did not occur.
-I only request that you let me know as soon as possible so that I may free up the time for other parties.
+I do not charge a cancelation fee.
+Having litigated cases for years, I understand that there are times when cases settle at the 11th hour.
+The last thing attorneys want is to bill their clients for an event that did not occur.
+I only request that you let me know about the settlement as soon as possible so that I may free up the time for other parties.
 Thank you for considering me and I hope to have the privilege of working with your firm.

 Academy Members Only